EsupPortail/esup-otp-api/CONFIGURATION.md

 ### Customize these emails
 The "mainContent" is generated in [services/userChangesNotifier/emailMainContent.js](services/userChangesNotifier/emailMainContent.js).
-If `mailer.use_templates` is set to `true` in esup.json, then this mainContent will be injected into [transports/email_templates/userChangesNotifier/html.eta](transports/email_templates/userChangesNotifier/html.eta).
-In this file, you can customize the rest of the email (add logos, links, ...).
+This mainContent will be injected into [services/userChangesNotifier/email_templates/userChangesNotifier](services/userChangesNotifier/email_templates/userChangesNotifier).
+In these files, you can customize the rest of the email (add logos, links, ...).
-(Otherwise, if `mailer.use_templates` is falsy, the email sent will only contain the mainContent)

 ## Logging